Dolev-Dublon/Final-Project-Multiple-Party-Computation-Cryptograpy/README.md

 ### Design Considerations
 ***There were two algorithms for the set union to implement in our protocol:***
 1. A provided pseudocode that utilized YAO and GMW for the calculation of the minimum using a generic library.
-However, this did not fit with our chosen programming language.​
+However, this did not fit with our chosen programming language.
 2. A tree pruning method that utilized ElGamal and BitOr to reveal information securely.

 ### Selected approach